Don't Buy Paint Protection Film until you Read This!

 5. Fire in the Hole!

-drying and heating the paint protection film
+Drying and heating the paint protection film.

 Once the PPF has been properly applied, and any lingering bubbles and/or creases have been removed, it’s time to bring the heat.
 Here, the use of an industrial heat gun and a touchless instant temp reader are used to activate the adhesive, and thus cause the PPF to stick to the surface.
 This stage also causes the material to shrink, creating a clean, tight fit on whatever it is protecting.